SamyWarnants/Networkprogramming-Benternetopdracht/README.md

 ## About the project

 What I hope to achieve with this project is to make a **Tamagotchiland** that works on the Benternet.
 When the user logs in they can name their pet and the game will start.
 Not all features will currently work of the Tamagotchi since each one can differs a lot in functionality.
 That is why the focus will be on the most basic features.
 Hunger levels, happiness levels, hygiene levels and a minigame.
 After some time has passed and the Tamagotchi is not fed, cleaned or happy enough it will remind the user 3 times.
 When that hasn't happend the animal will say goodbye and **die**.
-To entertain the Tamagotchi the user will be able to play a numbergame this will raise their happiness level since they love guessing :).
+To entertain the Tamagotchi the user will be able to play a number game this will raise their happiness level since they love guessing :).
+It may be that there will be a GUI but that is not sure as of right now.

 **Sequence of operation**: